Commercial Learner’s Permit (CLP)

 You will be applying for your learner’s permit in your legal state of residence (home state).
 In addition to the standard requirements listed above, many states have additional requirements you’ll want to review before applying.

-These links will take you to the agency in your state that handles CLPs and CDLs (commercial drivers licenses).
+These links will take you to information on obtaining CLPs and CDLs (commercial drivers licenses) in your home state.
 They are your best sources of information about requirements where you live.

 State-by-state study manuals and handbooks for CLP exams